 To the extent that a third-party tries to identify you through searches alone, TMN can potentially make this a lot more difficult.
 Much depends on the search query terms included in future versions of TMN.
 If third-parties are using other means to identify you, e.g. through IP addresses and information from your ISP, TMN will be of little use.

-So, you should also look to other tools in order to fully protect your privacy.
-Don’t forget to check my other posts that present 7 Firefox Add-Ons To Browse Anonymously and 3 Free Firefox VPN/Proxy Add-ons That Still Work on Firefox 57.
+So, you should also look at other tools in order to fully protect your privacy.
+Don’t forget to check my other post that presents 3 Free Firefox VPN/Proxy Add-ons That Still Work on Firefox 57.